mbaumer/us_hep_funding/docs/_states/CA.md

 <a name="CA-53"></a>
 [Back to top](#top)
 ## CA-53 -- Rep. Susan Davis (D)
+### Committees
+Susan Davis is the #5 Democrat on the House Subcommittee on Early Childhood, Elementary, and Secondary Education

+Susan Davis is the #1 Democrat on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $3,070,000.00 in SC HEP grants.